pierregillon/KataEventStore/readme.md

 - Example using a persistent projection
 - The EventStore remembers the last ack event and send only new ones that match the subscribed stream

+## EventStore vs Bus only
+- Can replay all events from the begining
+- Can create custom projection to replay only a part of the events that occured (and concerns a specific app)

+But : single point of failure